notoriginallink/notoriginallink/README.md

 ### Hi there 👋

-I'm currently trying to reach Golden Temple in Thai, where I can eat fresh fruits and have purest laugh in the world
+I'm heading to Golden Temple in Thai, where I will eat fresh fruits and have purest laugh in the world